11 best travel companies for women-only tours for 2025

 Adventure Women guest in Nepal (Photo: Adventure Women)

-AdventureWomen organizes exceptional women’s only travel groups spots around the globe (Photo: AdventureWomen)
+AdventureWomen organizes exceptional women’s only travel groups in spots around the globe (Photo: AdventureWomen)

 Since 1982, women’s only travel group AdventureWomen has offered tours that encourage female travelers to explore the world and experience different cultures in active and meaningful ways.
-The company offers almost 50 tours in more than 65 counties and is not simply one of the best travel groups for women, but one of the best overall tour companies in the world.
+The company offers more than 75 tours in more than 60 counties and is not simply one of the best travel groups for women, but one of the best overall tour companies in the world.

-Popular women-only tours include a Galapagos Islands wildlife cruise by private yacht, a journey along Croatia’s Dalmatian Coast, and a wintertime tour of Iceland to view the Northern Lights.
-Other tours bring you off the beaten path in locations as varied as Mongolia and Oman.
+The company recently introduced its first private-jet journey, and new tours include the New Zealand: Hike, Cycle, and Paddle South Island excursion, Ecuador: From Quito to the Heart of the Amazon Rainforest trip, and Baja: Sea Lions, Stargazing, and Mindfulness tour.
+Other popular women-only tours include a Galapagos Islands wildlife cruise by private yacht and a wintertime tour of Iceland to view the Northern Lights.
 Tour descriptions outline the activity level required for the itinerary and offer plenty of information on what to expect for accommodations during the tour.

 The company’s women’s only tours include lodging, ground transportation, most meals and activities, guides, and some gratuities.
-AdventureWomen tour guides, called Managers, handle all of the details so you can focus on having fun.
-The small group sizes of 12 to 15 women allow for conversation and camaraderie.
+AdventureWomen tour guides handle all of the details so you can focus on having fun, and the small group sizes of eight to 15 women allow for conversation and camaraderie.

 • What’s included: Accommodations, most meals and activities, ground transportation during the tour, guides, and some gratuities.